HPC-classes/python-on-cowboy/README.md

   `cd python-on-cowboy`

-Submit the job script (we'll look at what it's doing while it's running)
+Submit the job script (we'll look at what it's doing while it's running).
+You *may* want to check `showq` and if there are a lot of free nodes, change the queue in the submit script from `express` to `batch`.

   `qsub inflammation.pbs`